sandst1/llmem/README.md

-# LLMem - Project-Specific Memory Management
+# LLMem - The Lightest Memory Management Layer

-A lightweight demonstration of managing project-specific memories using a single bash script.
-Designed to help AI agents maintain context across conversations without relying on built-in memory systems.
+A tool-independent, universal memory management system using a single bash script.
+LLMem provides persistent, searchable memory storage for AI agents and assistants—completely independent of any specific tool, platform, or built-in memory system.

 ## Overview

-This repository shows how to implement persistent, searchable memory storage with minimal dependencies—just bash, `jq`, and a JSON file.
+**LLMem is not about project-specific memory management**—it's a lightweight, general-purpose memory layer that works anywhere.
+With just bash, `jq`, and a JSON file, you get a complete memory system that:

+- **Works with any AI tool or platform** - No vendor lock-in
+- **Persists across conversations** - Memories survive beyond individual sessions
+- **Portable and transparent** - Simple JSON storage you can inspect and migrate
+- **Minimal dependencies** - Runs wherever bash runs

+## Tool-Independent Design

+Unlike built-in memory systems tied to specific AI platforms, LLMem is completely independent:

+- Not bound to any specific AI tool, chatbot, or IDE
+- No API calls, cloud services, or proprietary formats
+- Works equally well with ChatGPT, Claude, Cursor, local LLMs, or your own scripts
+- Simply integrate the bash script into any workflow—it's just standard I/O

+This is **universal memory management**, not project-specific state tracking.

 ## Storage Format